satanmyninjas/Hangman/README.md

 # Hangman
-A mandatory practice we gotta do.
+A mandatory project.
 Using generators to go about this.
+Currently making a generator to spit out the different phases of the game, more convuluted steps will appear as time goes on.